Anyone's death diminishes me,

 Daryl Gates, 2010, police chief and author, worked on Police Quest: SWAT

-Rémy Gazel, 2019, French video game composer
+Rémy Gazel, 2019, French video game composer on Rayman

 Armin Gessert, 2009, programmer and co-founder of Spellbound Entertainment